A simple vegetable broth and ramen noodle soup is just the thing to fuel and hydrate my body and provide the nutrients needed!

 Ramen has been a quick-fix meal that is cheap and tasty, but store-bought ramen is not the most healthy.
 This recipe takes just a few minutes to throw together and you’ve got a quick, delicious soup without all of the preservatives and sodium that is found in traditional ramen.

-- 4 cups organic vegetable broth (1 large box) OR homemade vegetable broth, vegetable stock or bone broth
+- 4 cups organic vegetable broth or homemade vegetable broth

-- 8 teaspoons Aminos or 4 teaspoons gluten-free tamari sauce
+- 8 teaspoons Bragg liquid aminos or 4 teaspoons gluten-free tamari sauce

 - 2 teaspoons organic toasted sesame oil

-- 8-10 oz organic mixed vegetables (fresh or frozen)
+- 2 cups organic mixed vegetables (fresh or frozen)

-- 2 handfuls organic spinach or kale (fresh or frozen) (optional)
+- 2 large handfuls of organic spinach or kale (fresh or frozen) (optional)

-- ½ teaspoon pink Himalayan salt or Colima sea salt
+- ½ teaspoon freshly ground pink Himalayan salt or sea salt

-- Let cook for 5-10 or until ramen cakes are completely cooked.
+- Cover and let cook for 5-10 minutes, or until ramen cakes are thoroughly cooked.

 One of the most wonderful things about this recipe is that we are able to use plenty of the wonderful organic vegetables that we grow in our garden.
 Fresh spinach and kale are packed with wonderful antioxidants and nutrients.
 We can customize our soup to what is in season or what we’re in the mood to eat that particular day.
 Beans, carrots, squash…all of these are delicious options to include in a pot of vegetable broth ramen soup.